osrf/gazebo_tutorials/guided_i/tutorial4.md

     [[file:files/velodyne_insertion.png|800px]]

-# Contribute the model to the online-database
+# Step 3: Contribute the model to the online-database

 Contributing our model to Gazebo's online-databse benefits you and every other user of Gazebo.
 When the model is hosted on the database, Gazebo will